International Graduate Applicants

 |Summer (May) Semester**||March 1|

-**Summer semester admission is not available for the graduate program in music.
+**Summer semester admission is not available for all programs.

-International applicants must provide the following to complete an admissions file:
+International applicants must provide the following to complete an admissions application:

 1. Application.
 Apply for your desired graduate program.

 3. Bachelor's degree.
-By the time your program starts, you must show that you've graduated from a regionally accredited institution or the evaluated equivalency.
+By the time your program starts, you must demonstrate that you've graduated from a regionally accredited institution or the evaluated equivalency.

 4. Official transcripts.
 Send us the official sealed copies of all academic records (including transcripts, mark sheets and grade reports, as well as graduation certificates, diplomas and/or completion certificates) from all colleges and universities attended, showing dates of attendance, courses taken and grades received.
 All records must be accompanied by a certified English translation.
 Official transcripts must be sent direct from the educational institution to our admissions office.
 Transcripts received by CBU from a third party (including the applicant) are not official and cannot be used.